kswope/book-learnin/README.md

     Proc         ->(x,y){ x * y }

-_Section is about defining sugar, but forwardable can make this easier:_
+_Section is about defining sugar, but don't forget Forwardable can make this easier:_

     require 'forwardable'
     class MyInt